roderickjackson-bradley/socket_io_app/work/w08/d3/01-02-django-many-to-many-models/django-many-to-many-models.md

 Because Django is going to perform quite a bit of magic behind the scenes, it's good to know what it takes to implement M:M relationships in any relational databases.

-Unlike MongoDB, which can easily implement one and many-to-many relationships without much fuss, SQL databases need what is known as a **join table**.
+Unlike MongoDB, which can easily implement both one and many-to-many relationships without much fuss, SQL databases need what is known as a **join table** to implement M:M relationships.

 Join tables provide the "glue" between two other tables in a database.